Welcome to Key to the City's page for

 The amount of surface water is 0 sq kilometers.

-The distance from Seaford to Washington DC is 81 miles.
 The distance to the Delaware state capital is 35 miles. (as the crow flies)

 Seaford is positioned 38.64 degrees north of the equator and 75.61 degrees west of the prime meridian.